PZL2004/Project-Euler-Solutions/README.md

-My collection of solutions to [Project Euler](https://projecteuler.net/)
+My collection of the first 100 solutions to [Project Euler](https://projecteuler.net/)

+It is not done.